initc3/ic3-website/content/events/retreat/winter-retreat-2019.md

 summary: IC3 faculty, students and industry members gather twice per year to discuss the major technical challenges and innovative solutions to widespread blockchain adoption.
 ---

 IC3 faculty, students and sponsors gather at IC3 Retreats to discuss the major technical challenges, issues and innovative solutions to widespread blockchain adoption.
-For registration, information and the agenda, please see <a
+For registration, information and the agenda, please see [IC3 Retreat Info](../files/retreat/IC3.website.2019.Winter.Retreat.pdf).
-        href="https://github.com/bl4ck5un/ic3-website/blob/master/files/retreat/IC3.website.2019.Winter.Retreat.pdf">IC3 Retreat Info</a>